Considering a change of car or adding another to your household? Rather than simply going for a newer model, it could be time to switch to a van.

 There are many ways to lower insurance premiums and the van insurance quote you’re offered.
 These range from simple tips such as paying annually, rather than monthly, to adding another driver to your policy.
 Or even putting all your vehicles onto a single insurance policy.

-Other ways to get cheap van insurance include:
+Other ways to get cheaper van insurance include:

 - Building your no claim discount – in some cases you can use your no claim discount from driving a car towards your van